-1 hour (Foundation Tier) or 1 hour 15 minutes (Higher Tier) At Foundation Tier, the exam will consist of writing a message, a short passage, translation from English into French, and a structured writing task (choice of two questions).
-At Higher Tier, the exam will consist of a structured writing task (choice of two questions), an open-ended writing task (choice of two questions), and a translation from English into French.
+1 hour (Foundation Tier) or 1 hour 15 minutes (Higher Tier)

+At Foundation Tier, the exam will consist of writing a message, a short passage, translation from English into the foreign language, and a structured writing task (choice of two questions).
+At Higher Tier, the exam will consist of a structured writing task (choice of two questions), an open-ended writing task (choice of two questions), and a translation from English into the foreign language.